What Size Tankless Water Heater Do I Need?

 • Bathtub: 4-6 GPM

-Tip: to get the flow rate for your shower fixture, fill a measuring bowl the size of a gallon with your shower on full blast.
+Tip: To get the flow rate for your shower fixture, fill a measuring bowl the size of a gallon with your shower on full blast.
 Time how quickly it takes to reach 1 gallon, divide that by 60 seconds, and you have your GPM rate.